 Following a decade of expansion, Drexel Institute of Technology (this new name was adopted in 1936) had undergone significant transformation during the years of World War 2 (1939-1945).
 Drexel had increased its involvement in national defense, and in the training of skilled technologists for the US armed forces.
 During the war, women enrollment became substantial (17 women in the College of Engineering in 1943, leading to formal acceptance of women into the College in 1945).
 In the years following the war, research and graduate studies were slowly introduced into programs that were previously focused on training and teaching2.
 In 1955, the beginnings of Biomedical Engineering at Drexel were made, through a program in Biomedical Instrumentation.
 The study of computers and computer languages was initiated shortly thereafter.
 In 1965 Drexel conferred its first PhD degrees.
 The Electrical Engineering curriculum expanded well beyond power engineering and machinery, to include instrumentation, electronics, computers, control and communications.
 The late 1960s and early 1970s saw introduction of formal studies in new areas such as robotics, signal processing, and radar.
 These trends were accelerated in the 1980s when the department was renamed Electrical and Computer Engineering, and when Drexel University (the name was changed from Drexel Institute of Technology in 1970) became the first major academic institution to require all incoming student to use a personal computer.
 The ECE Department entered new research areas in biomedical diagnostics (especially ultrasonics) and developed new facilities and large scale projects in image processing and intelligent control.

-Today the ECE Department is the vibrant home of close to 900 students and 60 faculty and staff members.
+Today the ECE Department is the vibrant home of over 1,000 students and 60 faculty and staff members.
 They are engaged in the study and implementation of systems, methods and algorithms in areas ranging from clean energy to bio-photonics, and from wireless communications to entertainment technology.
 While the scope, areas of interest and facilities of the ECE Department do not resemble what could be found in the humble basement where we originated more than a century ago, we continue to carry the same basic value proposition that motivated Arthur J. Rowland in 1893: affordable and socially relevant education, with high quality and strong practical flavor, leading to successful placement of graduates in the job market and to rewarding careers in engineering.

 1Edward D. McDonald and Edward M. Hinton: Drexel Institute of Technology 1891-1941, Philadelphia: Drexel Institute of Technology, 1942